dementive/ImperatorProvinceDataEditor/README.md

 # Installation

-Go to the latest release and download the executable file.
+1. Download the repository.

+2. Make a folder in your mod named `Province Data Editor`

+3. Copy the contents of the `bin` folder into the new folder.

+4. If your mod does not change the provinces.png or definition.csv set the `using_base_game_province_definitions` setting to `true`.

 # Setup

-If you are setting the app up for the first time you will need to put a few files from your mod into the same directory as the app.
+If you are setting the app up for the first time you will need to change a few files.

-1. definition.csv - Your mod's province definition file
+1. settings.json - The application settings, two paths need to be set here for the app to work correctly.
+The path to the game and the path to your mod.

-2. provincenames.yml - A file with all of the province names for your mod
+2. provincenames.yml - A file with all of the province names for your mod.
+Copy the exact structure of the existing file and fill it with your data.

-3. provinces.png - Your mod's main province image file

-4. Add the themes directory and all the files in it if you want to use some of the custom themes.
-Without these the gold, red, orange, and purple color schemes will not load.

-In addition to these files you will also need to set all of the Application Settings that are listed below in the settings.json file to the correct values for your mod.

 # How to Use